PARENTS: Please note that you should allow cookies in order to log into the Parent Area. Further information

 Bryanston’s thriving English department is located in the heart of the main building.
 In teaching English language and literature to a wide range of abilities the department is able to play to the strengths of both learner and teacher.

-History of art is a richly stimulating AS and A level subject, in which pupils gain a sound understanding of the major periods of Western art history from antiquity to modernity, and develop the ability to articulate their ideas through lively class discussion and written analysis.
+History of art is a richly stimulating subject, in which pupils gain a sound understanding of the major periods of Western art history from antiquity to modernity, and develop the ability to articulate their ideas through lively class discussion and written analysis.

 The ethos of the Bryanston Mathematics Department is that our subject can, and should be, enjoyable and rewarding for all.
 Our aim is to develop the ability of our pupils to become creative problem solvers, which is the talent that lies at the heart of mathematical thinking.